JuliaMath/Roots.jl/docs/src/roots.md

 ```

-## Non-bracketing problems
+## Non-bracketing methods

 Bracketing methods have guaranteed convergence, but in general may
 require many more function calls than are otherwise needed to produce
-an answer and not all zeros of a function are bracketed.
+an answer and not all zeros of a function may be bracketed.
 If a good
 initial guess is known, then the `find_zero` function provides an
 interface to some different iterative algorithms that are more
 efficient.
 Unlike bracketing methods, these algorithms may not